collapsed-stacks/startups/questions/3963/is-there-an-organization-to-provide-legal-and-accounting-assistance-for-startups.md

 - posted by: [Ali](https://stackexchange.com/users/2815644/ali) on 2015-04-17
 - score: 0

-<p>You can outsource your accounts just like other companies.
-There are some companies that specialize in accounting and bookkeeping for startups like <a href="http://accountingforstartups.com/" rel="nofollow">http://accountingforstartups.com/</a> <a href="http://outsourceaccounting.net/" rel="nofollow">http://outsourceaccounting.net/</a> <a href="http://www.pcg-services.com/services/accounting/start-ups/" rel="nofollow">http://www.pcg-services.com/services/accounting/start-ups/</a> etc. You may also be able to find a US accountant on elance, freelancer etc who may be able to do the books and tax preparations for you. </p>
+You can outsource your accounts just like other companies.
+There are some companies that specialize in accounting and bookkeeping for startups like http://accountingforstartups.com/ http://outsourceaccounting.net/ http://www.pcg-services.com/services/accounting/start-ups/ etc. You may also be able to find a US accountant on elance, freelancer etc who may be able to do the books and tax preparations for you.

-<p>SLAs, and agreements can be checked by a lawyer from upcounsel.com and your incorporator or registered agent may provide service to keep your companies records with the state current.</p>
+SLAs, and agreements can be checked by a lawyer from upcounsel.com and your incorporator or registered agent may provide service to keep your companies records with the state current.

 ## Answer 8618